 Escoe uses the aliases "Annie" and "Annie Palmer."

-South Florida, the epicenter of pandemic fraud
+South Florida, epicenter of pandemic fraud

 In the Lorquet ruling in 2024, federal prosecutor Jonathan Bailyn was emphatic:

 "We were in the midst of a pandemic and a national crisis.
-Many people saw this as an opportunity for charity; this defendant saw it as an opportunity for exploitation and theft."
+Many people saw this as an opportunity for charity; this accused saw it as an opportunity for exploitation and theft."
 Lorquet was sentenced to six years in federal prison.

 Filed under: